jamestharpe/jamestharpe.com/content/serverless-typescript-getting-started.md

 > Note: You can also test the service directly in API Gateway

-Of course, our service is not yet useful, so let's delete it using `serverless remove`:
+Of course, the service is not yet useful, so let's delete it using `serverless remove`:

 ```bash
 $ serverless remove